wp-plugins/cimy-user-extra-fields/README_OFFICIAL.txt

 CHANGELOG:
+v1.4.0 - 18/03/2009
+- Added user_id in the array returned by get_cimyFieldValue function
+- Added regular expression to equalTo rule for text, textarea, textarea-rich, password, dropdown (thanks to Shane Hartman for the patch)
+- Fixed (again) textarea-rich under user registration page, hopefully now it works for everyone (thanx to Romain Bordessoul)
+- Fixed some error messages weren't displayed under WordPress MU registration page (thanx to Nicolene Heunis for the patch)
+- Readme file updated

+v1.4.0 release candidate 1 - 24/02/2009
+- Added picture/avatar directory check under options
+- Added second parameter to cimy_uef_sanitize_content to let override allowed tags
+- Fixed translation under WordPress MU (workaround)
+- Fixed wrong password shown on WordPress MU activation page when using password personalization (thanx to Leo Kimble and Andrew Billits)
+- Fixed dropdown not working if new lines were added to the list
+- Renamed plug-in directory due to WordPress Plugin Directory rules
+- Readme file updated

+v1.4.0 beta3 - 08/02/2009
+- Added possibility to set a custom fieldset per each extra fields
+- Added fieldset to registration page
+- Fixed data not saved into extra fields for some MYSQL configurations (thanx to Daniel Quinn)
+- Fixed PHP error on comments when using avatar extra field (thanx to Serge Hardmeier)
+- Fixed picture/avatar path were written even if upload failed
+- Fixed password always overwritten in the WordPress MU welcome email
+- Moved and renamed A&U Extended page under WordPress MU
+- Disabled picture and avatar fields under WordPress MU registration page
+- Removed deprecated "items per fieldset" option
+- Readme file updated
+- Updated Italian translation
+- Updated German translation (Franz Josef)
+- Code cleanup

+v1.4.0 beta2 - 21/01/2009
+- WordPress MU fixes:
+  - Fixed Extra Fields not saved under registration
+  - Fixed WordPress hidden fields not saved under registration
+  - Fixed PHP error when at least one WordPress hidden field is present under registration
+  - Fixed endless registration if there is at least one error due to rules in Extra Fields
+  - Fixed notification email is filtered in case password is chosen by the user

+v1.4.0 beta1 - 19/01/2009
+- Added WordPress MU 2.5.x & 2.6.x support
+- Added a button to fix missing/pending update of tables/options
+- Fixed PHP error when deleting an user on certain installations (thanx to jarred)
+- Fixed PHP error when options are not present
+- Fixed Extra Fields filter (introduced with v1.3.0 beta1)
+- Readme file updated

 v1.3.2 - 11/01/2009
 - Added possibility to change/remove Extra Fields section title under user profile
 - Fixed bug where options were not correctly migrated for certain versions (introduced with v1.3.0 beta2)